 Add a colorful piece of construction paper to make the puzzle pop.

 This is a GREAT chance to practice gluing skills.
-It’s an easy “low key” way to practice an amazingly important skill.
+It’s an easy “low key” way to practice an amazingly important school skill.